-Explore offers pre-built dashboards displaying your Zendesk Support data.
-You can edit and customize these pre-built dashboards by duplicating them (see Duplicating pre-built dashboards).
-This article will discuss the different types of reports available for each pre-built dashboard.
+Explore offers pre-built dashboards that display your Zendesk Support data.
+You can edit and customize these pre-built dashboards by cloning them (see Duplicating pre-built dashboards).
+Use this article to learn about the reports available in this dashboard.

-The Overview dashboard uses the Zendesk Support Tickets and Ticket Events datasets.
-You can filter by date, assignee, brand, channel, group, and organization.
+The Overview tab uses the Tickets, and Ticket Updates datasets.
+You can filter by group, form, brand, channel, assignee, and requester org.

 Overview headline metrics